๐Ÿ† Omniagent API Hackathon ยท May 18 โ€“ June 15 โ€” Register now and start building

 Connectivity

-What are the different ways to connect to the Companion API?
+What are the different ways to connect to the Omniagent API?

 Is there an inactive session timeout?